26pesewas/makola2.0/README.md

 # Makola Online

-Makola2.0 is an updated version of Makola Online web app.
+Makola2.0 is an updated version of the Makola Online web app.
 It is a web-based marketplace built with **Next.js (App Router) with TypeScript and TailwindCSS** for the frontend and **Express.js with TypeScript** for the backend.
 It provides a seamless shopping experience, allowing users to browse and purchase items efficiently.

 ## Features